ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 You can also create copies of your volume backup snapshot in other regions.
 However, the backup service does not provide continual backup with automatic failover.
 Restoring a volume from a backup or snapshot is a manual operation that takes time.
 If you require a higher level of service for automatic disaster recovery, see IBM's [Cloud disaster recovery solutions](https://www.ibm.com/cloud/disaster-recovery).

+Backups of a file share are automatically replicated to the other zone if the file share has a replica.
+You can't create independent copies of file share backups in another region.

 ## How many copies of my backup can I create in other regions?
 {: faq}